Cuenca, Ecuador

 When we asked people about industries and career opportunities in Cuenca, they reponded:

 "Foreigners often find employment in the service industry in Cuenca, working as English teachers, waiters and waitresses, bartenders, tour guides, hotel staff, and translators.
 Other foreign nationals also run their own businesses such as cafes, restaurants, and shops.
-Those with specialized skills may also find employment in healthcare or technology-related positions," explained one expat living in Cuenca, Ecuador, Ecuador.
+Those with specialized skills may also find employment in healthcare or technology-related positions," remarked one expat living in Cuenca, Ecuador, Ecuador.

 What is life like in Cuenca?